Momments8888/lifelens-legal/privacy.md

   notifications.
 Background location is used only if you enable it in Settings → Location.
-- **Health data (only if you connect Health Connect or Apple Health):** steps, sleep sessions, distance walked, and active calories.
+- **Health data (only if you connect Health Connect or Apple Health):** steps, sleep sessions, distance walked, active calories, and heart-rate measurements (daily average, minimum, maximum, and resting BPM).
 This data is read via the Android Health Connect / iOS HealthKit APIs and pulled only when you have granted explicit permission.
-- **Usage information:** in-app actions (memories created, questions asked) used solely to power the app's core features and to help you find your own memories through search.
+- **Usage information:** in-app actions (memories created, questions asked) used solely to power the app's core features, to show you your own usage statistics, and to help you find your own memories through search.

 ### 2.3 Information we do NOT collect